Park StreetRiponNorth Yorkshire, HG4 2BETel: 01765 692 366

 Ripon Hospital is a Community Hospital staffed by a team of nurses.
 The medical care is provided by doctors from all the practices in Ripon.
 The Hospital facilities include an in-patient ward, a palliative care unit, an out-patient department with clinics by consultants from Harrogate District Hospital, a Minor Injuries Unit, physiotherapy and an x-ray and ultrasound department.

-The Minor Injuries Unit is open from 8.00am to 9.00pm every day and is staffed by a nurse practitioner specialist in Minor Injuries.
-A doctor from the practice also attends certain sessions; this information can be obtained by telephoning the practice or the Minor Injuries Unit.
+The Minor Injuries Unit is open from 8.00am to 6.00pm every day and is staffed by a nurse practitioner specialist in Minor Injuries.

 If you require any vaccinations relating to foreign travel you need to make an appointment with the practice nurse to discuss your travel arrangements.
 This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.